algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Reports/recap-week_4.md

 | Salaheddine NAMIR | Quality Assurance(QA) |

 ## Objectives:
+We continue the code on the conversion of variables.

 ## Pierre GORIN
+All the group start to code.
+Pierre continue the KPI document.

 ## Audrey TELLIEZ
+All the group start to code.
+Audrey wrote the begining of KPI document.

 ## Florent HUREAUX
+All the group start to code.

 ## Alexandre BOBIS
+All the group start to code.

 ## Salaheddine NAMIR
+The whole group starts coding.
+Salah tests the first functions we have written.

 ## Conclusion